DEV-DIBSTER/Twitter-Authentication-Site/README.md

 # Twitter-Authentication-Site:
  Twitter Authentication Site.
-Used to authorize to my bot.
+Used to authorize to automated accounts.

 # Why open source?
- Coming soon...
+ I was going to finish this project with decent CSS, but my app got suspended (assuming it was because I had an old API key, before Elon brought Twitter).
+Great project where I learned about authentication, and how to handle user data securely.

 # 🔐 License:
 - Distributed under the Apache-2.0 license.
 See LICENSE.md for more information.